 These are more difficult to get going at scale, but they’re not highly advanced from a technological point of view — meaning the data collection aspect is not what’s differentiating the Bain offering in this case.

-What’s truly differentiating Bain’s offering in this case (and the management consulting offering in cases more generally) is the expertise that the consultant brings to the situation.
+What’s truly differentiating Bain’s offering in this case (and the management consulting offering in cases more generally) is not so much what the consultant brings as what the client lacks.

 The “BeverageCo” from the example above can’t just start using Power BI to understand its business at a deeper level, because it doesn’t even know where to start.

-Bain, which has helped hundreds of similar businesses undergo their “digital transformation,” has that deep operator expertise.
-This expertise gives consultants the context they need to know how to help, and it gives clients confidence that the consultant knows what they’re doing.
+For today, Bain, which has helped hundreds of businesses through their “digital transformation,” has that prestige and expertise.
+That gives their clients confidence that they know what they’re doing.